The earliest opportunity to get involved with the Association is while obtaining your undergraduate degree.

 Enrolling as a student is not mandatory, however, there are benefits:

-- Become familiar with Association procedures before you apply for admission as an Intern
+- Become familiar with Association procedures before you apply for admission as an intern after your graduation

-- Receive copies of The Keystone Professional publication
+- Receive copies of The Keystone Professional the Association's quarterly publication

 - Become eligible for scholarships